Skip to main content

 • Choose the node where you wish to add the SSH key

-• Navigate to Node Security settings, then click "New" to add SSH keys directly to the chosen node.
+• Navigate to Node Security settings, then click "Add SSH Key" to add a new SSH key.

 Specify the key name and add its public key.
 After adding, select the key and click the nearby submit icon.